 Threshold Sets the threshold of comparator

-Follower out
+Follower out Envelope follow output connection jack

-Follower in Envelope follow output connection jack
+Follower in Sets the threshold of comparator

 Envelope follow input connection jack

-Comparator in Comparator input connection jack
+Follower in Envelope follow input connection jack Comparator in Comparator input connection jack

 This module possesses two functions.
 The first generates an envelope from the audio signal connected to "Follower in".
 The "Time" setting determines the detail for the envelope follower.
 The lower the value, the more the input signal variations will be respected.
 This setting relies on the "Time Choice" which can be "short" or "long".
 In the first case, the analysis of the input signal will be very precise, generating a signal with fast variation.
 The calculation power required is thus heavier than the second position, where the output signal will have slow variation.